noir-lang/noir/docs/docs/how_to/how-to-oracles.md

 await noir.generateFinalProof(inputs, foreignCallHandler)
 ```

-In NoirJS, the [`foreignCallHandler`](../reference/NoirJS/noir_js/type-aliases/ForeignCallHandler.md) function means "a callback function that returns a value of type [`ForeignCallOutput`]("../reference/NoirJS/noir_js/type-aliases/ForeignCallOutput.md)".
+As one can see, in NoirJS, the [`foreignCallHandler`](../reference/NoirJS/noir_js/type-aliases/ForeignCallHandler.md) function simply means "a callback function that returns a value of type [`ForeignCallOutput`](../reference/NoirJS/noir_js/type-aliases/ForeignCallOutput.md).
+It doesn't have to be an RPC call like in the case for Nargo.

-:::note
+:::tip

 Does this mean you don't have to write an RPC server like in [Step #2](#step-2---write-an-rpc-server)?

 You don't technically have to, but then how would you run `nargo test` or `nargo prove`?
 To use both `Nargo` and `NoirJS` in your development flow, you will most certainly have to write a JSON RPC server anyway.

 :::

-In this case, let's make `foreignCallHandler` call the same JSON RPC Server, by making it a JSON RPC Client.
-For example, using the same `getSquared` circuit in [Step #1](#step-1---modify-your-circuit):
+In this case, let's make `foreignCallHandler` call the JSON RPC Server we created in [Step #2](#step-2---write-an-rpc-server), by making it a JSON RPC Client.
+For example, using the same `getSquared` circuit in [Step #1](#step-1---modify-your-circuit) (comments in the code):

 ```js
 import { JSONRPCClient } from "json-rpc-2.0";